Other Roles: Other

-Kori Feener is an award-winning documentary filmmaker who believes in the power of storytelling.
-Her most recent feature work, Hard Way Home, gave her the opportunity to turn the camera on herself as she attempted to thru-hike 2,000 miles of the Appalachian Trail from Georgia to Maine.
+In 2013, she released Hard Way Home, a feature that gave her the unique opportunity to turn the camera on herself as she attempted to thru-hike 2,000 miles of the Appalachian Trail from Georgia to Maine.
 Hard Way Home premiered at the Virginia Film Festival in 2013 to a sold-out crowd and went on to win the Best Feature award at the Chattanooga Film Festival.

 Feener is also working on a long-term feature documentary entitled Bea with Emmy award-winning cinematographer Allen Moore.
 Bea is a coming of age tale about a young girl with a genetic condition so rare, no one else in the world has it.

 She has worked as an Assistant Editor to the award-winning documentary filmmaker Ross McElwee, and is a Board Member of the Non-Fiction Cartel, a working collaborative whose purpose is to support, create and enhance documentary media making in the New England area.
 She is a documentary cinematographer, she has shot for the VII Foundation, Amy Ziering and Kirby Dick of Chain Camera Pictures, Ester Brym, AJ Plus, Reuters and Buzzfeed.
 She is also a Contributor at DigBoston and a freelance Photojournalist with her work having been featured in the Associated Press and Democracy Now!

 Hard Way Home (2013)